Howw0/ollamaClient/README.md

-# OllamaAPI
+# OllamaClient

-OllamaAPI is a Python library I did to connect to Ollama API for my own projects.
+OllamaClient is a Python library I did to connect to Ollama API for my own projects.

 Support text and images